GIANT COVALENT STRUCTURES

 erosion products of igneous rocks.

-- Many some minerals that are
+- Many more minerals that are

 hard wearing, rare and attractive when polished, hold great value as

-graphite.
-The carbon atoms form joined hexagonal rings forming
+- The carbon atoms form joined hexagonal rings forming

-layers 1 atom thick.
+layers 1 atom thick in graphite.

 - There are three strong covalent bonds per

-carbon (3 C-C bonds in a planar
+carbon atom in graphite (3 C–C bonds in a planar

 arrangement from 3 of its 4 outer